"You guy's did a great job and I will climb with RMI again. "

 Tanzania Country Facts

 Tanzania enjoys a warm equatorial climate.
 Though Kilimanjaro is relatively dry and can be climbed year round, the main climbing seasons are during the months of January-February and June-September.
-These dates take advantage of both the best weather on Kilimanjaro as well as prime game-viewing times.
+These dates take advantage of both the best weather on Kilimanjaro as well as prime game-viewing.
 The weather is usually sunny and warm at the lower elevations, but can be quite cool in the evenings.
-Bring a light jacket for the safari in case of cooler temperatures.

 The official currency of Tanzania is the Tanzanian shilling (TSh).
-A recent exchange rate was about 1,700 TSh to the U.S. Dollar.
+Check a financial newspaper or www.xe.com for the current exchange rate prior to departure.

-U.S. dollars are accepted nearly everywhere.
-It is best to use crisp, clean bills printed in 2006 or newer.
-We suggest bringing $700 in spending money for drinks, souvenirs, group tips and pocket money.
+U.S. Dollars are accepted nearly everywhere.
+It is best to use crisp, clean bills printed in 2006 or later.
+We suggest bringing $800 in spending money for drinks, souvenirs, group tips and pocket money.
 You may choose to bring more depending on your shopping plans.

 We recommend that you have some small denominations of cash with you for your arrival at the airport, shopping at local markets, paying for drinks, visiting a Maasai Village, etc. You should change to TSh only as much money as you think you may spend (i.e., carry cash of small denominations) as local currencies cannot be removed from the country or reconverted.